Recipe adapted from Kathi @Laughing Spatula

 This recipe is based on Mark Bittman’s “Everyday Pancakes” recipe with a few tweaks for flavor variation.

-Lately, I noticed that I have amassed quite the collection of stacking rings but have been neglecting to wear them as they’re hidden away in my jewelry box.
-I then came across ISpyDIY’s post on dino ring holders and realized that this was the perfect solution!
-So I went to Michael’s to look for dinosaur toys and found a bunch in their dollar section (steggy, bronto, t-rex) but ended up going with this wee baby elephant version instead (I mean, how ridiculously cute, right?).
+Lately, I noticed that I have amassed quite the collection of stacking rings but neglected to wear them because they’re hidden away in my jewelry box.
+I then came across ISpyDIY’s post on dino ring holders and realized this was the perfect solution!
+So I popped into Michael’s to look for dinosaur toys and found a bunch in their dollar section (steggy, bronto, t-rex) but ended up going with this wee baby elephant version instead (I mean, how ridiculously cute, right?).

 This is seriously the easiest DIY ever — just paint, dry, and use!